Scarabaeus1031/NEXAH/VISUAL_GALLERY.md

 NEXAH should currently be understood as:

-> a structured research ecosystem for discovering geometry and transition organization in dynamical systems
+> a structured research ecosystem for discovering transition geometry, field organization, and navigation behavior in dynamical systems.

 ---